city41/neosdconv/README.md

 # Homebrew/dev only

 This tool is only intended to be used by those doing Neo Geo related development.
-For commercial roms please use TerraOnion's NeoBuilder.
+For commercial games please use TerraOnion's NeoBuilder.
 Issues, support, etc, around commercial games will not be considered.

 ## How to Use

-You need NodeJS installed, I am using version 8.9.4
+You need NodeJS installed, at least Node 14.
+I am using Node 18.18.2.

 1. `npm install -g neosdconv`
 2. `neosdconv -i <directory with your ROM files> -o <output file> -n <game name> -g <genre> -y <year> -m <manufacturer> -# <NGH number> -s <screenshot number>`